marcjourneux/gitlabclone/README.md

    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --access-token value, -t value  gitlab access token --domain value, -d value        root domain (endpoint will be https://domain/api/v4) --group value, -g value         id of gitlab group (can be empty for retrieving all groups) --ssh value, -k value           relative user path for ssh key (i.e. .ssh/id_rsa) --destination value, -d value   local path where to clone the projects (folders will be created) --log-level value, -l value     Log level (error/warning/info/debug/trace) (default: "Info") --help, -h                      show help (default: false)
+   --token , -t                     gitlab access token --domain , -d                    root domain (default endpoint will be https://domain/api/v4) --api-path, -a                   endpoint path for the gitlab domain --group , -g                     id of gitlab group (can be empty for retrieving all groups) --ssh-relative-path , -k         relative user path for ssh key (i.e. .ssh/id_rsa) --destination , -d               local path where to clone the projects (folders will be created) --log-level , -l                 Log level (error/warning/info/debug/trace) (default: "Info") --help, -h                       show help (default: false)